 The holidays come the same time every year.
 Planning ahead for your holiday spending gives you the opportunity to bargain hunt and wait for the “deal of the day” so you can spend less for the same item.

-“There are deals to be had if you’re willing to watch for them and have the time to wait for items to ship,” Veach says.
+“There are deals to be had if you’re willing to watch for them and have the time to wait for items to ship,” Veach said.

 With the Dupaco Rewards Visa, you earn and redeem points—1 point for every $1 spent—for merchandise, travel, gift cards and even cash back.

-But before using a credit card, it’s important to know what type of spender you are, Veach cautions.
+But before using a credit card, it’s important to know what type of spender you are, Veach cautioned.

 You’ve probably been asked before whether you’d like to sign up for a store’s loyalty program or subscribe to receive store emails.
 While these messages have a way of clogging up your inbox, they can provide some great discounts and let you know when sales are happening—especially if you were planning to shop there anyway.

 You don’t have to spend a lot to give back to your friends, family and community during this time of year.
-Spend time with each other, and give from the heart, Veach says.
+Spend time with each other, and give from the heart, Veach said.